vitalik/django-ninja/docs/docs/tutorial/response-schema.md

 Django Ninja will use this `response` schema to:

- - Convert the output data to declared schema.
+ - convert the output data to declared schema
- - Validate the data.
+ - validate the data
- - Add OpenAPI schema definition.
+ - add an OpenAPI schema definition
- - Will be used by the automatic documentation systems.
+ - it will be used by the automatic documentation systems
- - And (most importantly) **will limit the output data** to fields only defined in schema.
+ - and, most importantly, it **will limit the output data** only to the fields only defined in the schema.

 ## Nested objects

-There is also often a need to return responses with some nested/child objects
+There is also often a need to return responses with some nested/child objects.

-Let's check the following example - imagine we have a `Task` django model with `User` ForeignKey:
+Imagine we have a `Task` Django model with a `User` ForeignKey:

 ```Python  hl_lines="6"
 from django.db import models